-- The system where the Replication Agent is running should have a processor of at least 2 GHz.
-In a production environment with fewer than 150 replications, quad-core processors are recommended, and for more than 150 replications, octa-core processors are recommended for efficient processing. - For the system where the Replication Agent is running, a minimum of 8 GB memory is needed (16 GB or higher recommended), and at least 20GB hard disk space. - .NET Framework 4.6 or higher must be installed. - You need a .NET connection to the database(s) that you want to use in replication (except in cases where an ODBC driver is supported.)
+- The system where the Replication Agent is running should have at least a quad-core processor, 8 GB memory and 200GB hard disk space. - .NET Framework 4.8 or higher must be installed. - You need a .NET connection to the database(s) that you want to use in replication (except in cases where an ODBC driver is supported.)
 Check the Database Access Provider List in the Help Center, the appropriate setup guide for your database in the Help Center, or the Database-Specific Settings section in this guide.